iloveicedgreentea/infosec-info-and-interview-questions/Info/attacks.md

 * Sanitize input.
 All major frameworks have a library or function to do this
 * URL safe encode all special characters
 * JS/HTML escape data
-* Use content security policies to block inline and external scripts from domains not whitelisted
+* Use a `content security policy` (CSP) to block inline and external scripts from domains not whitelisted
 * Phishing training and protections

 ## CSRF